BrandonRomano/wrecker/README.md

 wreckerClient = wrecker.New("http://localhost:" + os.Getenv("PORT"))
 ```

-This way will default the `HttpClient` + `DefaultContentType` to the values set in the first example.
+This way will default the `HttpClient` + `DefaultContentType` to the values set in the first example, and `RequestInterceptor` will be set to nil.

 ### Creating Requests